 Hurricane Mitch was one a primary factors that brought Honduras to its knees in 1998, and thereafter.
 It was all but impossible to fathom how the country could go on.
 Financially, agriculturally, and from a humanity perspective, there was nothing to build from.
 It would be almost 10 years before the soil would be able to harvest the country’s staples, let alone those exported agricultural products necessary for Honduras’s financial rebuilding.
 Homes, businesses, crops – all gone.

 With the generous donations, financial aid, and resources of neighboring countries, and countries across the globe, Hondurans have worked, through the years, to rebuild.

-Following are the reports and photographs taken when Honduras.com was reporting live, the devastation of Hurricane Mitch.
+Following are the reports and photographs taken when Honduras.com was reporting live in 1998, the devastation of Hurricane Mitch.

 ONE YEAR LATER, Honduras.com’s own O Ma R posted a follow-up on Hurricane Mitch’s aftermath in the Fantasy Politics section: One Year after Hurricane Mitch Literally Destroyed Honduras Infrastructure and Economy.